endoflife-date/endoflife.date/products/apache-ant.md

 ---

-> [Apache Ant](https://ant.apache.org/) is a Java library and command-line tool whose mission is to
-> drive processes described in build files as targets and extension points dependent upon each
-> other.
-The main known usage of Ant is the build of Java applications.
-Ant supplies a number of
-> built-in tasks allowing to compile, assemble, test and run Java applications.
-Ant can also be
-> used effectively to build non Java applications, for instance C or C++ applications.
-More
-> generally, Ant can be used to pilot any type of process which can be described in terms of
-> targets and tasks.
+> [Apache Ant](https://ant.apache.org/) is a Java library and command-line tool designed to drive processes described in build files as targets and extension points that depend on each other.
+The primary known usage of Ant is the building of Java applications.
+Ant supplies a number of built-in tasks that allow you to compile, assemble, test, and run Java applications.
+Additionally, Ant can be effectively used to build non-Java applications, such as C or C++ applications.
+More generally, Ant can be used to manage any type of process that can be described in terms of targets and tasks.